A Comprehensive Guide to Next-Level Document Management

 Focus on the Business

 When a company isn't wasting time and money searching for needed information from among its volumes of data, it has additional time and resources to devote to its lifeblood: customers.
 Fruitless searches for data costs employers approximately $3,300 per year per employee, according to market research firm IDC.
-That amounts to hours of wasted personnel effort -- effort that could be devoted instead to higher-level thinking that leads to innovation and industry disruption, the kind of thinking only humans can do.
+That amounts to hours of wasted personnel effort — an effort that could be devoted instead to higher-level thinking that leads to innovation and industry disruption, the kind of thinking only humans can do.

 Outsource the Rote and Engage Employees